 The iTalkDoc is now available for you to download.
 Available on both IOS App Store and Google Play Store (iPhone and Andrioid).
-This app is designed to assist communication between healthcare providers, first responders, and families with individuals on the autism spectrum.
+This app is designed to assist communication between first responders, and families with individuals on the autism spectrum.

 The iTalkDoc app was created to help simplify communication with autistic individuals.
 We designed it to be simple because too many choices can be visually over stimulating and make communication more difficult.
 Our goal is to create a starting point for communication.